tom-seddon/beeblink/docs/fs.md

 volume.
 Aside from the inconvenient, verbose names there should be nothing particular to bear in mind when accessing them.

-## Wildcard OSFILE names for `LOAD`, `*LOAD`, etc.
+## Wildcard names

-OSFILE A=255 supports wildcard names, when the wildcards only match one file.
-This can save typing when using BASIC's `LOAD` or the `*LOAD` command.
+Unlike the DFS, wildcard names are supported in most cases where a file is going to be read: `OSFILE` (`LOAD`, `*LOAD`, etc.), `OSFILE` when opening for read (`OPENIN`), and various OS/FS commands (`*DUMP`, `*TYPE`, etc.).

-An `Ambiguous name` error will be given if multiple files match.
+This doesn't do anything clever, and is intended purely to save typing on the command line.
+The wildcard name must match exactly one file, and an `Ambiguous name` error will be given if multiple files match.

-Wildcards are not supported for other OSFILE commands; this is designed to be purely for convenience when using `LOAD`/`*LOAD`.
+(If no names match, the behaviour is the same as if a non-wildcard name was given: `File not found` for `*LOAD`, a result of 0 from `OPENIN`, etc.)

+Wildcards are not permitted when saving, deleting or renaming files.

 # Command reference